Speeding Up Your Website: Practical Tips for Faster Load Times

 - Why many common speed "solutions" fall short

-But knowing about these issues is only half the battle.
+But knowing about these issues is only half the battle — speed is one side of the coin, and your content needs to be optimized too.
+Our plain-English SEO checklist covers the content side.
 The next step is deciding what to do about them.

 You have three options: